bronson/gird/README.md

   * poor documentation on how to write tests
   * seems to run my tests unders zsh even though /bin/sh is bash.
     * `SHELL=/bin/bash bash 02-test.t -v` seems to force bash.
+  * Some tests succeed when run in bash but fail when run in prove.
+    * See 02-filenames.t for a heinous workaround.

 Non-features: